Brightline: Rolling stock

+Locomotives were painted in a yellow and white paint scheme with gray horizontal stripes and black front of a cab, while passenger cars were painted in a multi-colored paint scheme with a primary bright hue — red, orange, pink, green or blue, with a yellow diagonal stripe in the center and white areas at the edges, as well as a dark gray horizontal stripe at window level.
+Each four-car trainset initially had cars of only one color, but after the trains were lengthened, cars of several colors began to be coupled in a single trainset.
+After a time, some passenger trainsets have been wrapped in a new special themed liveries.
+The most notable example is the "Freedom Express" ten-car trainset wrapped in special deep blue and red livery.

-The trains offer two classes of service, with one "Premium" coach and three "Smart" coaches on each trainset.
-"Premium" offers 2x1 and four-to-a-table seating with 50 21 in seats per car and complimentary snacks and beverages, while each of the slightly less-expensive "Smart" fare coaches has 66 narrower 19 in seats, with snacks and beverages available for purchase.
+The trains have two classes of service, with one "Premium" coach and three "Smart" coaches on each trainset.
+"Premium" has 2x1 and four-to-a-table seating with 50 21 in seats per car and complimentary snacks and beverages.
+Each of the slightly less-expensive "Smart" fare coaches has 66 narrower 19 in seats, with snacks and beverages available for purchase.